DigiWorm0/AUModpackTools/README.md

 **Among Us Banner** - Disables the default Among Us banner on the main menu screen\
 **Banner:** - Adds a banner located on the main menu screen.
 A default image is included in `BepInEx/plugins/banner.png`.\
 **Banner Text** - Adds a text box to the banner located on the main menu screen.
-A default text file is included in `BepInEx/plugins/banner.txt`.\
+A default text file is included in `BepInEx/plugins/banner.txt`.
+Supports [TMP Rich Text](http://digitalnativestudios.com/textmeshpro/docs/rich-text/). \
 **Modded Banner** - Shifts/adjusts banners included in many popular mods such as TOU, TOR, etc.\
 **Discord:** Adds a discord link to the main menu screen.
 Opens the link in a new browser tab.\
 **Twitch:** Adds a twitch link to the main menu screen.
 Opens the link in a new browser tab.\
 **Popup:** Launches a small popup in-game on start.
-Can be used for announcements or other information.
+Can be used for announcements or other information.\
+**Credits:** Adds a credits button to the main menu screen.
+A default text file is included in `BepInEx/plugins/credits.txt`.
+Supports [TMP Rich Text](http://digitalnativestudios.com/textmeshpro/docs/rich-text/).

 ## License
 This software is distributed under the GNU GPLv3 License